-All ARMG Publishing journals adhere to the same policy regarding corrections or updates to previously published articles, publication of article retraction statements, as well as editor’s notes to readers that the journal has initiated an investigation into certain issues regarding a published article, and editors’ statements alerting readers to serious concerns about the publication’s integrity
+All ARMG Publishing journals adhere to the same policy for corrections or updates related to previously published articles, publication of article retraction statements, as well as editor’s notes to readers that the journal has initiated an investigation into certain issues regarding a published article, and editors’ statements alerting readers to serious concerns about the publication’s integrity

-After the investigation completion a published Editor’s Note or Editorial Expression of Concern is usually replaced by a correction or retraction of the article.
+Upon completing an investigation, a published Editor’s Note or Editorial Expression of Concern is usually replaced by a correction or retraction of the article.

 1) A manuscript may be rejected and returned to the author if it is still under consideration.

-2) If the article has already been published online, then depending on the nature and severity of the problem: a) a correction or addition may be published; b) an editor’s note or editorial expression of concern may be published; c) the article may be revoked.
+2) If the article has already been published online, then depending on the nature and severity of the problem: a) a correction or addition may be published; b) an editor’s note or editorial expression of concern may be published; c) the article may need to be revoked.